cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Known bugs:
 1) With Windows 10 the following phenomenon appeared:
-   Starting a PDF (like the CT1 presentation or the CT book) the first time from within the CT1 onlinehelp, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
-Sometimes the onlinehelp shows an empty page before it crashes.
-After the next start of the onlinehelp this call of the pdf should work.
+   Starting a PDF (like the CT1 presentation or the CT book) the first time from within the CT1 online help, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
+Sometimes the online help shows an empty page before it crashes.
+After the next start of the online help this call of the pdf should work.
    The reason is a hanging Acrobat process.
 If you stop this Acrobat process within the Windows TaskManager, then PDFs mostly start from within CT1 as usual.